nikolayg/nikgrozev-website/_posts/blog/2017-01-29-cloud-foundry-part-1-orgs-spaces-buildpacks-and-services.md

 contribute towards its organisation's quota.
 A space can also have its own quota.
 In this case, its resource consumption is counted towards both its own quota and the quota of the parent organisation.
-This is useful when we need to ensure that a space (e.g. "staging") does not use too many resources and leaves enough for another space (e.g. "prod").
+This is handy when we need to ensure that a space (e.g. "staging") does not use too many resources and leaves enough for another space (e.g. "prod").

 Individual **users** are assigned **roles** which allow them to